yokotoka/baseimage/README.md

 #th4t/baseimage

 A personalized Docker baseimage, deriving [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
-The SSH daemon is explicitly disabled and a rudimentary cleanup performed, so images that build on this are forced to update.
+The SSH daemon is explicitly disabled.
 If a container is started from this image, it will run a *bash* under the *my_init* process.
 It is available on the Docker registry, as [th4t/baseimage](https://registry.hub.docker.com/u/th4t/baseimage/).